 If you have been looking online and checking out electric smoker reviews, then this guide will help you make the right choice for your needs.
 Here at Fire Food Chef it's our mission to help you cook the best smoked meat possible and develop your love for food and BBQ!

 Last Updated: March 26, 2019

 By William Clay: This article has been updated to reflect the most accurate information regarding electric smokers available for those who are interested in making a perfectly smoked meat.
 The best 5 available have changed, and information has been added to assist individuals in finding the best smokers currently available on the market.
 The FAQ has also been updated.

-In order to compile this list, and be able to put our money where our mouth is, we've spent over 20 hours reading articles and comparing reviews, we asked those in the know and we asked around on forums.
+In order to compile this list, and be able to put our money where our mouth is, we've spent over 20 hours reading articles and comparing the best electric smoker reviews, we asked those in the know and we asked around on forums.

-	Masterbuilt has become synonymous affordable smokers, but, and we have to stress this, it doesn't mean they’ve cut corners in order to keep their costs down.
+Masterbuilt has become synonymous with affordable smokers, but, and we have to stress this, it doesn't mean they’ve cut corners in order to keep their costs down.

 After reading our review we know you'll understand why this 'beast' of a smoker ticks all 5 of our boxes:

 Impressive indeed (but who in their right mind is outside barbecuing at 30 below zero?).
 With regards to the smoke consistency, this is one of heck of a unit, only needing about half a cup of wood chips for a fully packed smoker.

 As with our other smokers it’s easy to use, with a very simple operating system.
 It’s pretty much a case of stack it, rack it and switch it on, leaving you to do whatever you need to, and letting it do its thing.
 Which, we might add, it does very well.
 Additional features include a warmer and an optional cold smoke plate which can be bought separately.

 The Tex Pro has wheels, which makes it easy to move around (except on grass) and to store but the jury’s out on whether there’s enough cooking space.